forceoranj/intranet/README.md

 # install the repo with npm
 npm install

-# install the functions repo with npm
+# install and build the functions repo with npm
-( cd functions ; npm install )
+( cd functions ; npm install ; npm run build )
 ```

 ## Development